AppleHolic/FastSpeech2/README.md

 This repository is a refactored version from [ming024's own](https://github.com/ming024/FastSpeech2).
 I focused on refactoring structure for fitting my cases and making parallel pre-processing codes.
-And I wrote installation guide with latest version of MFA(Montreal Force Aligner).
+And I wrote installation guide with the latest version of MFA(Montreal Force Aligner).

 ## Installation